Demand forecasting

 Proactive planning

-Using proactive planning, the reorder point is calculated based on the expected demand of a future planning period.
+Using proactive planning, the reorder point is calculated based on the expected demand of a specific future planning period.
 This planning period can be configured by the user by adjusting the planning window.
 Using default settings, the planning window is the period between t0 + lead time ↔ t0 + lead time + lead time.

 Mixed planning

-Suitable for forecasting based on a combination of historical and future expected demand.
+This planning method is suitable for forecasting based on a combination of historical and future expected demand.

 Reliability-based planning